Cesare Fiorio – a managing power behind Lancia's historic success

 Audi Quattro ruled, Fiorio also wanted 4WD car

 In 1982, Martini Lancia introduced the LC1 prototype and continued to win the races.
 On the other side, Cesare Fiorio focused again on the rallying.
 In the meantime, the Audi Quattro appeared as the first 4WD rally car.
 Fiorio also wanted a 4WD car to compete against 1982 championship winning Audi and he ordered work to start on the evaluation of a Delta chassis with 4WD and powered by an Abarth 131 engine.

-Lancia Rally 037 was the last rear-wheel-drive champion winning car
+Lancia Rally 037 was the last RWD championship-winning car

 It became clear there was no time to finish the project, so the new solution was the Lancia Rally 037, a supercharged, mid-engined, two-wheel drive car based on the Beta Montecarlo monocoque.
 The new car won the 1983 manufacturer’s championship against Audi Quattro, in a narrow finish with just two points advantage.
 Both Audi and Lancia won five events.
 The Lancia main drivers were Walter Röhrl and Markku Alen but there was also Attilio Bettega in three races.

 In 1984, the rear-wheel drive Lancia wasn’t competitive enough and Audi dominated in the championship, winning both manufacturer’s and driver’s titles.
 The pressure was on Lancia, in a fact on Cesare Fiorio.
 His response was the creation of the Delta S4 Group B car.
 In the 500-hp beast, Henri Toivonen won the last rally of 1985 (RAC Rally) and Lancia won four events in 1986, but both titles went to Peugeot.